500BC-500AD at Bournemouth 2021

 The Egyptian army spread to both flanks, allowing them to hoover up a lone actual genuine Greek ambushing light javelineer who had somehow hoped to be missed as he hid between the palm tree trunks avoiding the risk of death from fallen coconuts.

-As if possessed by the long-dead soul of Sean Connery's Glaswegian Northern Lights, even the Mediocre horsemen who were compulsory in the Egyptian army thought they may now have an opponent worthy of their low status here!
+As many of the men fell under the baleful influence of Alexander Graham Bell's Glaswegian grouse moor, even the Mediocre horsemen who were compulsory in the Egyptian army thought they may now have an opponent worthy of their low status here!

 Ahmed Vasouvalaki's Words of Wisdom